Requesting an SAN SSL certificate from the Certificate Authority

 certutil -v -verifystore My <certificateThumbprint>- its summary is at the end of the output.

 Note: You can find your certificate's thumbprint in the Details tab described at Step 1.

-An internal error server may occur if the certificate does not have the appropriate permissions set.
+An internal server error may occur if the certificate does not have the appropriate permissions set.
 Run the following as Admin to grant the necessary permissions:

 import-module WebAdministration $siteName = 'UiPath Orchestrator' $binding = (Get-ChildItem -Path IIS:\SSLBindings | Where Sites -eq $siteName) $certLoc = "cert:\LocalMachine\MY\$($binding.Thumbprint)" $cert = Get-Item $certLoc $keyPath = $env:ProgramData + "\Microsoft\Crypto\RSA\MachineKeys\" $keyName = $cert.PrivateKey.CspKeyContainerInfo.UniqueKeyContainerName $keyFullPath = $keyPath + $keyName $acl = (Get-Item $keyFullPath).GetAccessControl('Access') $permission="IIS_IUSRS","Full","Allow" $accessRule = New-Object -TypeName System.Security.AccessControl.FileSystemAccessRule -ArgumentList $permission $acl.AddAccessRule($accessRule) Set-Acl -Path $keyFullPath -AclObject $acl

 Insights Certificate Error